jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 ### Use Case: Customer Profile and Preference Integration

 Combine customer profile data with preference settings to create a complete customer view for personalization engines.

+**What it does:**

+- **Produces two tables**: Creates customer_profiles table (name, email, tier) and customer_preferences table (themes, notifications) with same customer_id keys
+- **Uses table-table join**: Inner joins two tables - only customers present in BOTH tables appear in result (inner join semantics)
+- **Updates automatically**: When either profile or preference data changes, the joined result recalculates automatically due to changelog semantics
+- **Combines complete data**: valueJoiner merges profile info with preference settings into unified customer view with all attributes
+- **Converts to stream**: Uses toStream() to enable stream operations like peek for logging the enriched customer data

 ??? info "Producer: Customer Profiles and Preferences (click to expand)"